Zucchini with sage and caramelized onions

 ½ tsp salt

-Melt butter in a large pan over medium heat and add the onions, cooking until they begin to brown and caramelize, about 15 minutes.
+Melt butter in a large pan over medium heat and add the onions or shallots, cooking until they begin to soften and brown, about 15 minutes.
 Add the breadcrumbs and salt and sauté until fragrant and toasted, about 5 minutes.

 Bake for 18-23 minutes until the pastry is golden brown.